matthew-brett/cfd2019/README.md

 Say your Github username is `my-gh-user`.

-Go to the repository page <https://github.com/matthew-brett/dsfe>.
+Go to the repository page that houses this README - for example <https://github.co/matthew-brett/dsfe>.

-Click on "Fork" button near top right, to make your own fork of the repository, that will now be at `https://github.com/my-gh-user/dsfe`.
+Click on "Fork" button near top right, to make your own fork of the repository, that will now be at `https://github.com/my-gh-user/<repo-name>` where `<repo-name>` is the name of the repository housing this README.

 **Before you clone the repository**, make sure you are working in a case-sensitive filesystem.
 The default macOS filesystem is not case-sensitive, see the section "Case-sensitive files on the Mac" near the end, before you continue, and clone into this new filesystem.

+The following assumes that the README is in
+<https://github.com/matthew-brett/dsfe>.
+The name of the repository is
+therefore `dsfe`.
+Substitute URL and repository name throughout.

 Clone the main repo: